Far Cry 3: Promotion and release

 The game was initially set to be released on September 4, 2012, for Microsoft Windows, PlayStation 3 and Xbox 360.
-This was delayed to November 29 in Europe, the Middle East and Africa (EMEA) regions and December 4 in the US, to give additional time to complete the game.
+This was delayed to November 29 in Europe, the Middle East and Africa (EMEA) regions, November 30 in the UK, and December 4 in the US, to give additional time to complete the game.
+Far Cry 3 would not appear on Nintendo's Wii U due to the system not being an onset of development, despite Ubisoft themselves being major supporters of the system at launch a few weeks before Far Cry 3's launch.
 On launch date, the Windows version of the game suffered from server issues which temporarily caused the game to be unplayable.
 Players who pre-ordered the game gained access to "The Lost Expeditions" pack which includes two single-player missions named The Forgotten Experiment and Ignition in the Deep and a flare gun for multiplayer.
 Players who preordered the game at GameStop gained access to the "Monkey Business Pack", which adds four missions to the game.
 European players could also purchase the Insane Edition which includes all pre-order bonuses and all other forms of launch downloadable content (DLC), along with a Vaas bobblehead and a survival skill manual for usage in real situations of danger.
 Uplay users can unlock bonus content ranging from a new mission to customizable items.
 The "Monkey Business Pack" and "The Lost Expeditions" were later bundled with another two DLC packs, namely "The Warrior" and "The Predator Pack" in the Deluxe Bundle, which was released on January 17, 2013.
-Not included in the bundle were "High Tides", a PlayStation 3-exclusive DLC that concludes the cooperative multiplayer modes with two missions, and Far Cry 3: Blood Dragon, the game's standalone expansion.
+Not included in the bundle were "High Tides", a PlayStation 3-exclusive DLC that concludes the cooperative multiplayer modes with two missions.

+Far Cry 3: Blood Dragon, the game's standalone expansion, was released in May 2013.
 Blood Dragon was a parody of 1980s action films, cartoons and video games and takes place on a retro-futuristic open world island with players assuming the action role of the military cyborg Sergeant Rex "Power" Colt.
 Far Cry 3 and Blood Dragon were later bundled with Far Cry 2 and Far Cry Classic in a compilation game named Far Cry: The Wild Expedition for PS3, Xbox 360, and PC.
 Starting from May 29, 2018, players who purchased Far Cry 5's season pass or the Gold Edition on PC can gain access to the Classic Edition, the game's re-release for PlayStation 4 and Xbox One.
+For console users, it features higher resolution graphics than the original Far Cry 3 releases including support for QHD resolution on the PS4 Pro and Xbox One X, but with an FPS cap of 30FPS that (unlike the original Far Cry 3) cannot be boosted to 60FPS.
 The Classic Edition was made available for standalone purchase on June 26, 2018.